smart-mapf/lifelong-smart/README.md

 This is a lifelong MAPF simulator that considers differentiable drive robots with second order dynamics.
 It is built based on the [SMART simulator](https://jingtianyan.github.io/publication/2025-smart/).

 ## Installation
+1. Install Argos 3.
+Please refer to this [Link](https://www.argos-sim.info/core.php) for instruction.

+    You can verify the correctness of the compilation by running:
+    ```bash
+    argos3 --version
+    ```

 1. Install RPC
     This repo requires [RPC](https://github.com/rpclib/rpclib) for communication